uwcartlab/webmapping/Chapter07/readme.md

 Repeat this process with each of your teammates.
 They will need to accept your invitation in order to clone the repository to their desktop.
 To do so, login to the email associated with your GitHub account to find the invitation to your team’s repo.
 If you cannot find the email, check your spam folder, or search "\[year]_\[projectname]" and the email should show up.
 Click “view invitation” and, when redirected, “accept invitation”.

 ### IV.
-Cloning the Final Project Repo to Your Desktop
+Cloning the group project Repo to Your Desktop

-Finally, you and your team members will need to clone the final project repository to your desktop server.
+Finally, you and your team members will need to clone the group project repository to your desktop server.
 Open GitHub Desktop and login, choose "Add", and then "Clone Repository".
 Select the repository **"\[year]_\[projectname]"** located under the header of the team facilitator's GitHub account.
-Figure 2.4 illustrates cloning the final project repo in GitHub desktop.
+Figure 2.4 illustrates cloning the group project repo in GitHub desktop.

 ![figure7.2.4.png](img/figure7.2.4.png)